 - Choose a stain such as Armstrong Clark.
 This allows maximum penetration into the wood grain.

 - Apply only 1 coat of the stain.

 - Apply a light maintenance coat 9-18 months down the road.

-Stain new KDAT decking within a week or two after install for the best results.
+Stain new KDAT decking within 1-2 months after install for the best results.
 No need to let the wood weather.
 Staining a new KDAT deck properly will allow you to enjoy your new deck for many years.

 Questions?
 Ask Below